Changes in Status

 Students may be involuntarily withdrawn for academic reasons, financial reasons, violation of academic regulations, disciplinary reasons, as well as administratively.
 Their withdrawal will be noted accordingly on the official academic record.
 Students with a dismissal pending are not in “good standing” and therefore are ineligible to undertake coursework scheduled to be taught during the pending dismissal period.
 Students who received an I or X grade during a semester in which they experienced a voluntary or involuntary separation from Duke, may, at the discretion of their academic dean, be advised to complete the outstanding work prior to returning to school.

-Students who are placed on probation after returning to Duke may not be eligible to participate in particular university programs such as, but not limited to, study abroad and DukeEngage.
+Students who are placed on academic probation after returning to Duke may not be eligible to participate in particular university programs such as, but not limited to, study abroad and DukeEngage.

 Leave of Absence

-Students requesting a medical leave of absence during a current term must file the leave of absence forms with their academic dean prior to the end of the last day of classes of that term.
 Students who request a medical leave of absence for a current term and submit their leave request prior to the last day of classes will be assigned W in lieu of a regular grade for each course.
 A medical leave of absence will not be retroactively granted for a term for which the last day of classes has already occurred.

 Students who undertake independent study under Duke supervision and for Duke credit are not on leave of absence even if studying elsewhere.
-Students register at Duke as a nonresident student and pay the appropriate fees or tuition at Duke.
+Students register at Duke as a nonresident students and pay the appropriate fees or tuition at Duke.
 This policy also applies to Duke programs conducted away from the Durham campus.

 Transfer between Duke University Schools

 Students in good standing may be considered for transfer from one Duke undergraduate school or college to another, upon completion of the transfer process found at pratt.duke.edu/undergrad/students/policies/3537.
 The review of requests to transfer involves consideration of a student’s general academic standing, citizenship records, and relative standing in the group of students applying for transfer.
-The school or college to which transfer is sought will give academic counseling to a student as soon as intention to apply for transfer is known, although no commitment will be implied.
-A student may apply to transfer at any time prior to receiving a baccalaureate degree, and transfers may become effective as early as completion of the first semester.
+The school or college to which transfer is sought will give academic counseling to a student as soon as the intention to apply for transfer is known, although no commitment will be implied.
+A student may apply to transfer at any time prior to receiving a baccalaureate degree, and transfers may become effective as early as the completion of the first semester.
 A student transferring to Trinity College of Arts & Sciences from Pratt School of Engineering, prior to receiving a baccalaureate degree, may not use more than six professional school credits toward the bachelor of arts or bachelor of science degree.
 If admitted to either Trinity College or Pratt School of Engineering after having earned a baccalaureate degree at another institution, a student must complete in the new school/college a total of seventeen additional courses and fulfill degree requirements in order to be eligible for a second undergraduate degree at Duke.

 Transfer from Duke to Another Institution